-promote and support the development of under-utilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively (for example converting space above shops, and building on or above service yards, car parks, lock-ups and railway infrastructure)48; and
+promote and support the development of under-utilised land and buildings, especially if this would help to meet identified needs for housing where land supply is constrained and available sites could be used more effectively (for example converting space above shops, and building on or above service yards, car parks, lock-ups and railway infrastructure)50; and

 support opportunities to use the airspace above existing residential and commercial premises for new homes.
 In particular, they should allow upward extensions where the development would be consistent with the prevailing height and form of neighbouring properties and the overall street scene, is well- designed (including complying with any local design policies and standards), and can maintain safe access and egress for occupiers.
+They should also allow mansard roof extensions on suitable properties51 where their external appearance harmonises with the original building, including extensions to terraces where one or more of the terraced houses already has a mansard.
+Where there was a tradition of mansard construction locally at the time of the building’s construction, the extension should emulate it with respect to external appearance.
+A condition of simultaneous development should not be imposed on an application for multiple mansard extensions unless there is an exceptional justification.

+49 Except where this would conflict with other policies in this Framework, including causing harm to designated sites of importance for biodiversity.

+50 As part of this approach, plans and decisions should support efforts to identify and bring back into residential use empty homes and other buildings, supported by the use of compulsory purchase powers where appropriate.
+51 See glossary for further details.

 Local planning authorities, and other plan-making bodies, should take a proactive role in identifying and helping to bring forward land that may be suitable for meeting development needs, including suitable sites on brownfield registers or held in public ownership, using the full range of powers available to them.
 This should include identifying opportunities to facilitate land assembly, supported where necessary by compulsory purchase powers, where this can help to bring more land forward for meeting development needs and/or secure better development outcomes.

-47 Except where this would conflict with other policies in this Framework, including causing harm to designated sites of importance for biodiversity.

-48 As part of this approach, plans and decisions should support efforts to identify and bring back into residential use empty homes and other buildings, supported by the use of compulsory purchase powers where appropriate.

 Planning policies and decisions need to reflect changes in the demand for land.
 They should be informed by regular reviews of both the land allocated for development in plans, and of land availability.
 Where the local planning authority considers there to be no reasonable prospect of an application coming forward for the use allocated in a plan:

 it should, as part of plan updates, reallocate the land for a more deliverable use that can help to address identified needs (or, if appropriate, deallocate a site which is undeveloped); and